 Green tea is made from Camellia Sinensis leaves and has a shorter oxidation time, which means the leaves and cup are greener.
 The tea is fresh, smooth and verdant and is famed for its health benefits.
 Studies show that the catechins present in green tea can help to ward off the flu and the common cold.

 Herbal teas are natural teas, made from herbs, spices and other plant materials.
-They are packed with health benefits and often used as wellness teas.
+They are packed with health benefits and are often used as wellness teas.
 Our herbal teas use only the finest ingredients to create a refreshing tea.

 Black tea is the most popular in the western world and is made using Camellia sinensis leaves.
 The leaves are left to oxidize for longer, leading to a darker leaf and cup.
 The taste is often described as strong, brisk and astringent.
 It is a tea that goes well with milk, honey and sugar.